 Healthy Holiday Hors d’Oeuvres

 With the holiday season in full swing, there may be more time for eating and less time for preparing healthy meals.
 Many of us may either entertain family and guests or attend other holiday parties and be asked to bring a dish to the party.
 Instead of buying something maybe not as healthy or already made at the store give these a shot.
-These three excellent healthy hors d’oeuvre recipes are offered up by Lisa Cooper, MS, RD, LDN, Dietitian, Community Relations at Orlando Health – Health Central Hospital and will bring a little healthy to your holidays.
+These three excellent healthy hors d’oeuvre recipes are offered up by Lisa Cooper, Registered and Licensed Dietitian with the Orlando Health Center for Health Improvement will bring a little healthy to your holidays.
 Remember small choices can lead to a healthier and happier you.
 We’re here to help!

 2 quarts of cherry tomatoes, quartered (about 1 1/2 lbs.)